 While the Fathers shared many traits, each one had their strengths.
 Basil was a man of action, Gregory of Nazianzus, an orator and Gregory of Nyssa, a thinker.

 Their teachings also proved timely.
 As the Origenists and Nicenes united behind one banner of thinking, a new Emperor with Nicenes convictions took over the Eastern empire.
 Summoning heads of various Christian faiths saw the embodiment and following of the Nicenes path.
 This led to the eventual dismantling of the Arian audience – but it could not have been done without the Fathers.

 Their works contributed and stood alongside great intellectuals like Aristotle and Plato, in identifying the healing of the soul of man and his union with God at its centre.

 Tips for Visiting Goreme Museum

 To enhance your experience of Goreme open air museum, a tour guide is your walking, talking history book and a fountain of knowledge.
-See our full range of Cappadocia tours here or email us if with further questions or requests.

 Note: To preserve ancient frescoes, flash photography is forbidden.

 More Cave Churches in Cappadocia: Some 30 kilometres away, the 16-kilometre Ihlara valley, a canyon formed by waters flowing from Hasan Dag volcano and the Melendiz mountains has 100 rock-carved churches.
 Reflecting Syrian and Turkish influences, with the best preserved being the Kokar and Purenliseki, there is also a church dedicated to St George with 13th-century frescoes.